loganfrank/CEG4110/README.md

-All homework assignments and final projects for CEG4110: Introduction to Software Engineering at Wright State University
+All homework assignments and final projects for CEG4110: Introduction to Software Engineering at Wright State University.
+All assignments and the project were done using C# in Xamarin.Forms and the project involved using Python and Flask on the server side.